ian-gla/code-club/session1/easy/GADERYPOLUKI-cypher.md

   etc.
 ```

-The letters, which are not on the list of substitutes, stays in the encrypted text without changes.
+The letters, which are not on the list of substitutes stay in the encrypted text without changes.

 ## Task

-Your task is to help scouts to encrypt and decrypt thier messages.
-Write the `encode()` and `decode()` functions.
+Your task is to help scouts encrypt and decrypt thier messages by writing `encode()` and `decode()` functions.

-The input string consists of lowercase and uperrcase characters and spaces.
+The input string for each function consists of lowercase and uperrcase characters and spaces.
 The substitution should be case-sensitive.

 ## Example
 ```